 Bibliophobia is a condition characterized by the fear of books.
-It also refers to the fear of reading or reading out loud or in public.
-These fears often arise from fear of the effect books can have on society or culture.
+It also refers to the fear of reading aloud or in public.

 What Is Bibliophobia?

 Bibliophobia is a phobia defined by the fear of books or reading.
 Bibliophobia comes from the Greek word “biblio” meaning books.

 Some people often develop only a subset of this phobia characterized by the fear of textbooks, historical novels, or children’s stories, rather than all books.
 Mythophobia or a “fear of legends” is also considered a subtype of bibliophobia.

 Read More About Phobia Here